NTNU-IDI/mappe-2025-kevinholswilder/README.md

 Additionally, this program allows users to label recipes with tags (e.g., 'Keto', 'Halal').
 This makes it easier for users to filter and find recipes that fit their diet.

+*For visual representation of the project, see the [diagrams](https://github.com/NTNU-IDI/mappe-2025-kevinholswilder/tree/main/assets/diagrams).*

 ### Key features include:
 * Create, edit, and delete recipe entries
 * Search and filter recipes by the following: